 Contact Tourism Vancouver or Tourism BC to ask about hotel or camping options in the city.
 There is no camping available at Jericho Beach.

-How can I get to the Festival on public transit?
+How can I get to the Festival on Public Transit?

 The #4 bus will take your directly to the Festival site at Jericho Beach Park.
 For more info, see our Getting Here page.
 You can also call Translink at 604-953-3333, visit the TransLink website, or try Google maps.